psneves/br-com-treinamentohibrido/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 For more information, see the [LICENSE](./LICENSE) file.

 ## 🙏 Credits